 The progression in terms of skill starts out with just exploring and copying/pasting things.
 The next level involves less copy/pasting, but it still takes you a really long time to debug problems.
 The last stage would basically be having enough experience that you can debug things really fast, or at least figure out the nature of the problem fast enough for customers / users / you to be satisfied with the amount of time it takes you to figure out the problem.
 That took me years, but I’m sure there are people for whom it doesn’t take as long to get to that level.
 And likewise, if you are really talented, you can not only move faster but solve harder problems.

 I’m not sure on reflection I would change anything about how I learned.
 Programming properly is hard.
 I don’t find many things hard, but programming is consistently hard, and I don’t think that’s because I lack talent.
 Computers are weird, so much weirder than you would think as a user.
-And programming is actually very rudimentary and primitive once you realise what you’re doing.
-It’s possible that tooling and such will get better in the future but my experience has been the opposite: as I get better at programming, I yearn for less tools and none at all in favour of a simple, powerful language where I can write things in a really deterministic way.
+And programming is actually very rudimentary and primitive once you realize what you’re doing.
+It’s possible that tooling and such will get better in the future but my experience has been the opposite: as I get better at programming, I yearn for less tools and none at all in favor of a simple, powerful language where I can write things in a really deterministic way.

 If you wanted a formula from this article, I’ll share a rough outline of what my approach was: do things that interest you, start with the front-end because the cause and effect is more obvious, move on to server-side stuff and true “programming” and expect a lot of pain and failure.
 Once you can throw a web application together without Googling, you’re good enough to do this for a living, and you can kind of decide where to take it.
 There are bootcamps and online learning tools that try to get people to this proficiency.
 In my opinion, progression beyond it takes a great deal of learning from failure, pushing yourself, finding interesting and difficult problems to work on and mentorship.
 You don’t know what you don’t know.
 Just learning what HTML is can be eye opening, and if you can’t enjoy it, you probably have an answer as to whether to attempt the more hardcore stuff.